fariduddinghani/pagarmangkok/content/about.md

 ---
 **Pagarmangkok** is a space created by Fariduddin Ghani to archive and sell book cover design works independently.

-farid is an alumni of visual communication design graduate from Indonesian Institute of the Arts, Yogyakarta
+Farid is an bachelor of Visual Communication Design (Faculty of Visual Art) from Indonesian Institute of the Arts, Yogyakarta

-now, he's domiciled in Yogyakarta - Indonesia and focus doing some works related to illustration and upcycle merchandise.
+Now, he's domiciled in Yogyakarta - Indonesia and focus doing some works related to illustration and upcycle merchandise.

 \_\_\_\_\_\__